Variety of Grains and Beans

 Foods That Have a Long Shelf Life

-Are you looking to stock up on foods that have a long shelf life?
-You’ll want to start stocking up ASAP!
-Take a look at our list of foods that have key nutrients and a long shelf life that are worth having in your food pantry.
+Are you looking to stock up on foods with a long shelf life?
+You’ll want to start ASAP!
+Please look at our list of foods with critical nutrients like vitamins and minerals and long shelf life in your food pantry.

 Dried Beans

-Dried beans are not only packed with protein, but they also are a great filler item for making your meals stretch further.
+Dried beans are packed with protein and are a great filler to make your meals stretch further.

 They are rich in potassium, magnesium, iron, and zinc.
-Chickpeas, soybeans, lentils, black beans, navy and kidney beans are just a few good ones.
+Chickpeas, soybeans, lentils, black beans, navy, and kidney beans are all good to store for longer periods.

 Rolled Oats

-Rolled oats are a great source of fiber, zinc, iron and many other important nutrients.
-You can use them in a number of recipes, not just oatmeal cereal.
+Rolled oats are a great source of fiber, zinc, iron, and many other important nutrients.
+They can be used in a number of recipes, not just oatmeal cereal.
 They have a shelf life of around 2-3 years.

 Pasta Products

-Dry pasta lasts for a long time, so it’s a great item to have stockpiled.
-There are also a number of different ways and dishes you can make with it.
-Pasta contains the carbohydrates for energy, as well as a few other key nutrients.
+Dry pasta lasts a long time, so it’s a great item to have stockpiled.
+You can also make meals in several different ways and tasty dishes with it.
+Pasta contains carbohydrates for energy and a few other vital nutrients.

 White Rice

-White rice has been processed to remove the husk, germ, and bran for longer shelf life.
-White rice can last on the shelf for up to 6 years, and is also a great ingredient to use to make your meals go further.
+White rice has been processed to remove the husk, germ, and bran for a longer shelf life.
+It can last on the shelf for up to 6 years and is also a great ingredient to make your meals go further.
+Mark and I have made two casseroles this week, each containing white rice covered with a rotisserie chicken mixture from Costco.
+We’ve been able to get three meals out of each casserole.

-It also contains folic acids that are good for you.
-While many people enjoy the health benefits that come with brown rice, it only lasts for around 6 to 8 months.
+It also contains folic acids, which are good for you.
+While many people enjoy the health benefits of brown rice, they only last 6 to 8 months.

 Canned Beans